-Whether your answer is no or yes, this article will guide selecting files on a given folder location (adjacent or nonadjacent).
-Keep reading to get quick tips!
+Whether your answer is no or yes, this article will guide you in selecting files on a given folder location, whether adjacent or nonadjacent, and provide quick tips to get you started.

-Your Mac provides several convenient ways to select different files and folders you want to work on.
-You can select adjacent, and nonadjacent files, the first and last files, and all the files in a given drive location.
-We'll discuss these methods in detail as follows.
+Your Mac offers various ways to select files and folders, making it easy to work on the ones you need.
+You can choose adjacent files, nonadjacent files, the first and last files, or even all the files in a specific drive location, giving you flexibility in your work.
+We'll explore these methods further in the following discussion.

-On Mac, adjacent files are those that follow each other in sequence.
-On the other hand, nonadjacent files are those within the same folder or drive location but don't follow each other in sequence.
-Through keyboard shortcuts, Mac allows you to select files in both situations.
+On a Mac, you can select both adjacent and nonadjacent files using keyboard shortcuts.
+Adjacent files are those that follow each other in sequence, while nonadjacent files are those within the same folder or drive location but don't follow each other in sequence.
+To select adjacent files, hold down the Shift key while selecting the first and last files.
+To select nonadjacent files, hold down the Command key while selecting multiple files.

 Step 3.
 Click on the first file from the list of files you want to select.

 Step 4.
-Press and hold on to the Shift key, then click on the last file in the list.
-The Finder app will automatically select all the files in the list, including the first and the last files.
+Press and hold the Shift key while clicking on the last file in the list, and all the files in between will be automatically selected.

 Step 1.
 Open Finder and access the folder location for your files.